 Traditional and biological sexual factors add confusion

-I once knew a girl nicknamed Sexy in our friends circle and while she acted all protesting about a nickname that sounded like a sleazy catcall, she would be the one to tell people who didn’t know what her nickname was!
+I once knew a girl nicknamed Sexy and while she acted all protesting about a nickname that sounded like a sleazy catcall, she would be the one to tell people who didn’t know what her nickname was!
+Now that I think of it, I don’t know how it originated.
+I was told of it by her!

-Very often a woman’s candid talk can imply an intimacy she does not mean to men, particularly men who are not very familiar with casual interaction with women and don’t know that this is normal for women.
+Very often a woman’s candid talk can convey an intimacy she does not mean to a man, particularly men who are not very familiar with casual interaction with women and don’t know that this is normal for women.
 Something I always advise inexperienced young women is to not share one on one conversations involving features of your/his body with men you aren’t interested in.
 It doesn’t mean the same thing to them as it does to you.
-Of course, there will be individual exceptions, but the norm is broad enough to be useful insight.
+What one sees as a candid discussion, the other sees as a sign of visualizing with regard to or as viewed by the other.
+Of course, there will be individual exceptions, but the norm is broad enough to be useful as insight or caution.

 A verbal refusal or protest can come from anywhere from an actual refusal to hesitation to commit to stating desire.
 And there can often be contradictory messages in behavior, with the non-verbal message often being the more accurate of the two.